MysteryPancake/Houdini-Fun/README.md

 ### Align Translation + Rotation

 Aligning the rotation is harder.
+You need to build a covariance matrix, then solve it with SVD.

-You need to use an SVD solver on the covariance matrix.
-Luckily Houdini has a SVD solver in VEX, `svddecomp()`.
+Luckily we don't need to leave VEX!
+Houdini has a SVD solver called `svddecomp()`.

 ```js
 // Detail Wrangle: Solves translation and rotation only